anth0ny-hernandez/DarkSouls-LoreScraper/README.md

 # DarkSouls-LoreScraper
 A small passion project regarding the lore of the Dark Souls world.
 Due to much of the series' story being told through item descriptions, I thought it easier to be able to gather and consolidate much of said descriptions into one easily manageable place for lore enthusiasts to interpret at their own discretion.
-Work in progress.
+5/7/2026 -- All essential features are complete.
+Any further edits are either fine-tuning the code, trimming the amount of lines, or adding additional feautures.
+And remember, be safe, friends.
+Don't you dare go Hollow. 🔥

 To run the Django REST Framework API, note the following packages:
 ```pip install psycopg2-binary``` for connecting to PostgreSQL Databases, or your choice of database